Northshore Debate Series 2

 Glenbrook North- he/him

-6. I generally flow cross-x but won't guarantee I'll pay attention to questions after cross-x time is up.
+6. I flow cross-x but won't guarantee I'll pay attention to questions after cross-x time is up.
 I also don't think the other team has to indefinitely answer substantive questions once cx time is over.

 yes email chain clairedb8@gmail.com